 One thing we won’t do is pay for SiriusXM in a rental car.
 Depending on the rental car company, it costs between $5.99 to $7.99 a day and that’s too much to pay when I’m doing everything I can to save on a car rental in the first place.

 While we’d never pay for SiriusXM in a rental car, many people are willing to pay for the convenience.
 Heads up that if you’re renting a car between now and June 8, 2021, and paying for SiriusXM, you’re wasting your money.
 Here’s why…

 Free Trial Offer

-SiriusXM is offering free listening on inactive radios between now and June 4, 2019.
+SiriusXM is offering free listening on inactive radios between now and June 8, 2021.
 As long as your car has a satellite receiver, you’ll be able to listen to SiriusXM stations.
-You’re not able to listen to every station, but here’s a list of stations you’ll get with the preview: Sirius XM Channel Guide 2019
+You cannot listen to every station, but here’s the page for the promotion which has a list of stations you’ll get with the preview.

 This trial is even available in your own car.
 So listen for free for the next 10 days.
-We love the service and since I never pay full price to renew, we plan on keeping our subscriptions active for the future.
+We love the service and since I never pay full price to renew, we plan on keeping our subscriptions.

 This post first appeared on Your Mileage May Vary